kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 - START GAME - This Button once clicked will start the theme music and essentially start the Game.
 - MUTE MUSIC - This Button once clicked will Pause the theme music and if you click start game it will resume where it was paused.
 - HOME - This button once clicked will take you back to the Home page.
-- RESTART - This Button will restart the game at any time once clicked./
+- RESTART - This Button will restart the game at any time once clicked.

 ## Features left to implement

-I think if I need to add more features to this site I would probably need to add some merchandise store to gain more interest from users.
-I would also like to see a big image gallery in future to entice more potential footfall
+I think if I need to add anything more to this site I would like to add a pop up modal once game is completed to congratulate the user and display the score and time with a restart function.
+This will essentially come with more practice learning the language of Javascript.
+I would also like to implement different levels of difficulty and maybe change the timer to a countdown to timer to really make the levels more difficult as the levels progress.

 # **Strategy**

-I set out to make this an enjoyable site to visit as well as an easy site to navigate.
-I wanted to keep it simple but still enough on the page to navigate through
+I set out to make this a friendly, Colourful game with a theme tune to essentially relive my youth and have a bit of fun with it.
+The game is just some fun for the user weather they are young or old.

 # **Scope**

-For every new or old music lover, I wanted to create an easy friendly navigatable site that has ease of access and shows the users what the band is all about
+The Scope for me was that I wanted to provide a fun Colourful user friendly environment to engage the user along with some theme music to keep them entertained.
+For the adults it will take them back to the early 90's and will introduce kids into an all time favourite.

 # **Structure**

-This website has been laid out in a way as to get a feel for who the band are by visual and then you get to know about the band, then listen to their music.
+The Structure of the game is laid out into two pages, the landing page consists of an Instruction Modal, with an Enter button which will you take you to the 'Game Page' and some social links.
+Once the user has been taken to the 'Game Page' there is a 'Start Game' button, 'Mute Music' button and a 'Home' button.

 # **Skeleton**

-I used Balsamiq to create my wireframes - Second time I have used Balsamiq and I found it to be a very good tool, will continue to use this
+I used Balsamiq to create my wireframes - Second time I have used Balsamiq and I found it to be a very good tool, will continue to use this, I keep discovering more things to use with it.

 ![Wireframes](https://kevin1610433.github.io/MS2-TeenageMutantNinjaTurtlesGame/assets/images/wireframe/wireframe1.jpg)
 ![Wireframes](https://kevin1610433.github.io/MS2-TeenageMutantNinjaTurtlesGame/assets/images/wireframe/wireframe2.jpg)